deepgram/amazon-connect-integration/README.md

 # amazon-connect-integration
 This repo enables real-time transcription of Amazon Connect calls with Deepgram, using self-hosted AWS infrastructure.
+For detailed documentation, see https://developers.deepgram.com/docs/deepgram-with-amazon-connect.

 ## Deploy the Integration